Jaspersoft/js-visualize-components-samples/pages/input-controls/events.md

 ### What to expect in case the input control is invalid

-For every change that happens in the input control, the events.change method will be executed.
-Suppose you have defined a mandatory text input control.
-This means the input control must have a value.
-Let's assume the user has not entered any value in the input control.
-In this case, the validationResult will contain:
+Every change to an input control state will execute the `events.change` method.

+For example, given an input control, `id_1`, that is mandatory, in the case it has no value, a validationResult is returned:
 ```json
 {"id_1": "Specify a valid value for type number."}
 ```
-where:
-* id_1: is the id of the input control
-* Specify a valid value for type number: is the message that is displayed in the UI.

-In case all values for all input controls are valid, the param `validationResult` will be a boolean value `false`.

 ## Handling errors
-To handle errors, you can use the `error` property when calling the renderControlPanel method.
-This method will return an error object when trying to render the input controls, in case of an error.
+To handle errors, use the `error` property when calling `renderControlPanel`.
+Errors will be provided as a parameter to the callback provided.
 E.g.:
 ```javascript
     plugin.renderControlPanel(